phenogit/phenogit.github.io/kit-korner-notes.markdown

     (P )-1S -(2S!)-3H;
     (5H)-5S!
         !: Weaker than pass (forcing) followed by a pull

+    1N!-(2D@)-??
+        !: 10-12
+        @: Diamonds and a major

+        4D: Transfer

+    1N!-(2C@)-??
+        !: 10-12
+        @: Majors

+        P: Pass followed by double shows a good hand with a 3-card holding in their suit.
+           Partner is expected to pull if he has only a doubleton.
+        X: Shows a good hand, creating a force.
+           It would show the ability to double at least one of the majors, and invite partner to double.
+           Following doubles by either partner are penalties, showing a 4-card holding in their suit.
+        2D: To play
+        2H: Inv+ in clubs
+        2S: Inv+ in diamonds
+        2N: Natural invite
+        3D: To play

+    (1N!)-P-(2C)-??
+        !: 12-14

+        X: Lead-directing, even vs. a weak notrump

     2D-(X!)-??
         !: Either a takeout double of spades or some strong hand